contactlab/contacthub-sdk-nodejs/README.md

 ### getEvent

-Retrieves an event by its id.
+Retrieves an event by its ID.

 Returns a `Promise` that resolves to an `Event` object.